-If at any time our general partner and its affiliates own more than 80% of the then-issued and outstanding common units of any class, our general partner will have the right, which it may assign in whole or in part to any of its affiliates or to us, to acquire all, but not less than all, of the common units of the class held by unaffiliated persons as of a record date to be selected by our general partner, on at least 10 but not more than 60 days notice.
+If at any time our general partner and its affiliates own more than 80% of the then-issued and outstanding limited partner interests of any class, our general partner will have the right, which it may assign in whole or in part to any of its affiliates or to us, to acquire all, but not less than all, of the limited partner interests of the class held by unaffiliated persons as of a record date to be selected by our general partner, on at least 10 but not more than 60 days notice.
 The purchase price in the event of this purchase is the greater of:

-- the highest cash price paid by either of our general partner or any of its affiliates for any common units of the class purchased within the 90 days preceding the date on which our general partner first mails notice of its election to purchase those common units; and - the current market price as of the date three days before the date such notice is mailed.
+- the highest cash price paid by either of our general partner or any of its affiliates for any limited partner interests of the class purchased within the 90 days preceding the date on which our general partner first mails notice of its election to purchase those limited partner interests; and - the current market price as of the date three days before the date the notice is mailed.

-As a result of our general partner's right to purchase outstanding common units, a holder of limited partner interests may have his limited partner interests purchased at a price that may be lower than market prices at various times prior to such purchase or lower than a unitholder may anticipate the market price to be in the future.
-The tax consequences to a unitholder of the exercise of this call right are the same as a sale by that unitholder of his common units in the market.
+As a result of our general partner's right to purchase outstanding limited partner interests, a holder of limited partner interests may have its limited partner interests purchased at a price that may be lower than market prices at various times prior to such purchase or lower than a unitholder may anticipate the market price to be in the future.
+The tax consequences to a unitholder of the exercise of this call right are the same as a sale by that unitholder of its common units in the market.
 Please read "Material Tax Consequences-Disposition of Common Units".